Sprytile/SprytileDocs/docs/tutorial/sprytile-basics.md

 ### Tile Mapping

-Let's familiarize ourselves with Sprytile's workflow by creating something.
+Let's familiarize ourselves with Sprytile's by building something.

 First, delete the existing vertices of the selected mesh so we have a blank slate.
 Do this by pressing `a` to select all, and then pressing `x` and selecting `Vertices`.

-The workflow of Sprytile revolves around Blender's 3D cursor and the direction the 3D view is facing.
+Sprytile's workflow revolves around Blender's 3D cursor and the direction the 3D view is facing.
 The 3D cursor is the center of the tile grid when you're painting, and the global axis that the view is facing is the surface you will be painting on.

 Let's start by reseting the 3D cursor to the center of the scene by pressing `Shift + S` and selecting `Cursor to Center`.